 I'll use a voice or video recorder, a notebook and pen.
-You
+You choose to be either voice recorded or video recorded.

 Afterwards I'll send you a copy of the transcript.
 If you want to add or change anything you can.
 I'll come to the work club and you can tell me what to change.